xyz1991/Notes_and_Interview_questions/Interview_Sheet.md

 Difference between Machine Learning, Data Science, AI, Deep Learning, and Statistic?
 Joins pocedure in Map/Reduce?
 Procedure to convert RDD to DataFrames?
+Difference between a namenode and edgenode in Hadoop?